 Worka Sakaro supports over 300 smallholder farmers, many of whom grow their coffee on the slopes of the nearby Rudu mountain.
 The station provides pre-financing for the farmers as well as classes about the importance of local forests and best practices for organic compost.
 The Mijanes also support a number of community projects for local schools and churches.

 For this coffee, only the ripest cherries were selected.
 In addition to hand sorting, the washing station uses a brix meter to measure each cherry's mucilage content.
 The selected cherries are briefly soaked in water to separate and remove any that float.
 The more desirable denser cherries sink to the bottom and are immediately moved to raised beds to dry off any excess water.

-Depending on the outside temperature and weather the fermentation can take anywhere from 3-7 days.
-Once the Ph level and color are perfect, the coffee is transferred to raised beds for final drying.
+The selected cherries are packed in special plastic bags to start the fermentation process.
+After 16 hours of natural fermentation, the remaining oxygen is removed from the bags.
+Depending on the outside temperature and weather, the fermentation can take anywhere from 3-7 days.
+The Ph level and color are carefully monitored and when they reach the ideal combination, the coffee is transferred to raised beds for final drying.

 Unique small-lot coffees from our globe-spanning network of artisan producers, roasted to perfection and delivered to you each month.